Nickil21/nickil21.github.io/_pages/about.md

 For several years, I actively participated in crowd-sourced machine learning contests, placing in the money on multiple occasions.

 {% capture notice %}
-<b>NOTE: </b>I am currently open for Research Internships in the area of NLP.
+<b>NOTE: </b>I am currently open for research internship roles in the area of NLP.
 Please [contact me](/contact/) if there are relevant openings.
 {% endcapture %}
 <div class="notice--warning">{{ notice | markdownify }}</div>